cogentcore/core/README.md

 ## General / Widgets

+* ViewBox is unclear!  for first-level SVG, we need to override whatever viewbox that was specified, based on allocation.  within svg, it is real coordinates relative to parent SVG..

 * gieditor on astronaut icon not updating pos/ size properly

-* g group element is blocking size -- needs to get size from parent SVG automatically -- good idea in general

 * test SVG path rendering --- now doing with SVG loading!
 * need validator code -- parser seems to be working but needs validator with better err msgs